-Date: March 27, 2018
+Date: April 10, 2018

-Re: Discussion of Public Hearing on the Scott County Conservation Board's application to rezone 117 acres, more or less, from Residential Single-Family (R-1) to Agricultural-General (A-G) located in parts of the NE 1⁄4, SE 1⁄4, and SW 1⁄4 of Section 19 and Parts of the NW 1⁄4 of Section 30, Township Butler Township, adjacent to the west side of Scott County Park and east of Scott Park Road.
+Re: Approval of first of two readings of an ordinance rezoning 117 acres, more or less, from Residential Single-Family (R-1) to Agricultural-General (A-G) located in parts of the NE 1⁄4, SE 1⁄4, and SW 1⁄4 of Section 19 and Parts of the NW 1⁄4 of Section 30, Township Butler Township, adjacent to the west side of Scott County Park and east of Scott Park Road.

-The Conservation Board purchased the subject property 25+ years ago in order to prevent its development for residential subdivisions.
+The Board of Supervisors held a public hearing on this request on April 5th.
+No one addressed the Board on this application.
+The Scott County Conservation Board purchased the subject property 25+ years ago in order to prevent its development for residential subdivisions.
 By acquiring title to the property the Scott County Conservation Board has ensured the property would not be developed but rather be used for conservation/open space/park purposes.
 Even though parks and open space are a permitted use in R-1 Zoning Districts, staff has always believed Ag-General was the more appropriate zoning designation for Scott County park land, as all the other Conservation Board park property is zoned.
 However, because the Conservation Board owned this property with the intended purpose of preventing it from being developed, the rezoning of the property has never been a priority.